jspinak/brobot/docs/docs/03-core-library/guides/action-logging-console-visual.md

 ## Next Steps

+1. Enable enhanced logging in your application
-- Try the visual-debug profile: `--spring.profiles.active=visual-debug`
+2. Try the visual-debug profile during development
-- Customize colors and durations for your needs
+3. Customize colors and durations for your needs
-- Create custom visual feedback options for specific scenarios
-- Configure performance thresholds based on your SLAs
+4. Use GUI access detection to catch environment issues early
+5. Monitor performance with automatic warnings